WHAT’S HAPPENING AT ST OSWALD‘S

 Music words: click here

-After the service, do come for refreshments
+After the service, do come to the church hall

-in the church hall – everyone is welcome!
+for refreshments – everyone is welcome!

-10AM MORNING PRAYER IN CHURCH
+MORNING PRAYER IN CHURCH

-2-4PM TABLE TENNIS IN THE CHURCH HALL
+1.30PM TABLE TENNIS IN THE CHURCH HALL

 Come along and give it a try – everyone welcome!
+Contact: Keith Hood

 10AM-12NOON IN THE CHURCH HALL